TheNeverChosen/remote-lab-back/README.md

 If no projection is provided, the API will return the data with all fields.

-## Data Dependents Updating / Removal
+## Data Dependence: Updating / Removal

 Some data (**child**) in the database may depend on other data (**parent**), e.g. PLCs, which are dependent on some PLC version.
 In that cases, updating/removing the **parent** data will affect the **child** in different ways.